All Episodes

 Greetings and welcome back.

-Rush Limbaugh or welcome, period, since we're starting a brand new week.
+Rush Limbaugh, or welcome, period, since we're starting a brand new week.

 Rush Limbaugh from the EIB Northern Command.

-Uh escaping the ravages of the Hurricane Wilma, which is battering the EIB Southern Command, even as we speak.
+Escaping the ravages of the Hurricane Wilma, which is battering the EIB Southern Command, even as we speak.

-Last time I checked, the wind gusts were about 80 miles an hour with the wind speed at 66.
+The Western Eyewall, last time I checked, the wind gusts were about 80 miles an hour with the wind speed at 66.

-A lot of a lot of landscape damage.
+A lot of landscape damage.

-Uh powers out down there, except for those who have generators.
+Power is out down there, except for those who have generators.

 So it's a good thing we came here.

-Here's the telephone number, 800 282-2882, and the email address rush at EIBNet.com.
+Here's the telephone number, 800-282-2882, and the email address, rush at EIBnet.com.

-Have you noticed, folks, how how prosecutors who investigate Republicans are always so brilliant, so uncorruptible.
+Have you noticed, folks, how prosecutors who investigate Republicans are always so brilliant, so uncorruptible, but prosecutors who investigate Democrats are hacks with an agenda like Ken Starr.

-He's a prosecutor.
+He's a prose.

 It's like somebody says he's a man's man.